GraphFilter/GraphFilter/README.md

 ## Requirements

-To run_filter and edit the project, be sure to have installed in your computer the following softwares:
+To run and edit the project, be sure to have installed in your computer the following softwares:

 - [Python](https://www.python.org/downloads/)
 - A code editor